Informfully/Documentation/docs/source/app.rst

 .. note::

-   Please note that the user interface here is multi-lingual, reading out the default language of the device the app is installed on.
+   Please note that the user interface here is multi-lingual, reading out the default language of the device on which the app is installed.
    All interface labels can be customized.
    The language of the provided content, of course, depends on what the researchers upload to the database and is unaffected by any regional/language settings.